Up to 60% off sofas & mattresses — limited‑time deals.

 Where it falls short

-• Not the plushest pressure relief for very sensitive joints
+• Not the plushest option for sensitive joints

-• Light sleepers may prefer a quieter surface
+• Light sleepers may want a quieter surface

 Pros & Cons